A risk factor is anything that increases a person’s chance of getting a certain condition or disease.

 Exposure to radiation

-Children who have been treated with chemotherapy before, either for leukaemia or for another type of cancer, have a higher risk of developing leukaemia.
+Children who have been treated with chemotherapy have a higher risk of getting leukaemia.